 6. Be fair and have a transparent grading system.
+Tell students exactly how you’ll calculate their grade so that they don’t have to guess.
 NEVER play favorites, in fact, this is the fastest way to get low evaluations.

-7. Prepare a wide variety of games and activities-make class fun!
+7. Prepare a wide variety of games and activities-make class fun, engaging and interesting!

 8. Make students think you are working hard for them.
 You don’t actually need to, but prepare an impressive PowerPoint every once in a while or a little review handout for them before a test.
 They’ll appreciate it.

 10. Dress professionally.
 Appearance is important in Korea.
-Look the part, you know?
+Look the part of a teacher, you know?

 Need some more ESL teaching awesome from Jackie in your life?
 Get it, every week!

 Do you have any secrets for getting high student evaluations?
 Leave a comment below and let us know your thoughts.

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.